zenml-io/zenml-projects/zen-news-summarization/README.md

 - The ability to schedule pipelines through ZenML played a critical role within the context of this project.
 However, this feature has its own limitations.
-While you can create scheduled pipelines, once the pipeline and its schedule is created, you can not cancel or modify the behaviour of this scheduled pipeline.
+While you can create scheduled pipelines, once the pipeline and its schedule is created, you can not cancel or modify the behavior of this scheduled pipeline.
 This means, if you want to cancel it, you have to do it over the orchestrator yourself.
 - The other limitation regarding the schedules is the format.
 As of now, the